mangal-interactions/mangal/data-spec-draft.md

 adjacency matrix will inform on the identity of species (in cases where rows and columns headers are present), and the presence or absence of interactions.
-If other data about the environment (*e.g.* where the network was sampled) or the species (*e.g.* the population size, trait distribution, or other observations) are available, they are most either given in other files, or as accompanying text.
+If other data about the environment (*e.g.* where the network wassampled) or the species (*e.g.* the population size, trait distribution, or other observations) are available, they are most either given in other files, or as accompanying text.
 In both cases, making a programmatic link between interaction data and relevant meta-data is difficult and error-prone.